-According to a study conducted by The Permanente Medical Group in San Francisco, California, there is no reason bipolar disorder patients should not have the same weight loss surgeries that others are eligible for.
+According to a study conducted by The Permanente Medical Group in San Francisco, California, there is no reason bipolar disorder patients should not have the same weight-loss surgeries that others are eligible for.
 The study shows that there isn’t medical evidence why bipolar patients can’t have the surgery, and even displays the benefit of losing weight thanks to bariatric surgery and similar procedures.
-It shows that if the patient is stable, they can still get the surgery and take care of themselves following the surgery.
+If the patient is stable, they can still get the surgery and take care of themselves following the surgery.

 The study in question was performed by researchers at the Permanente Medical Group, located in San Francisco, California.
 It surveyed 144 patients that were in the severely obese category, according to their body mass index (BMI).
 Every patient also had bipolar disorder, but the disease was currently stable.

 Among the 144 people who got the surgery, 13 of them needed a psychiatric hospital visit over the two years of the study.
 This was only 9 percent and considered a subtle amount, considering 10.0 percent of the group of 1,440 patients who did not get the weight loss surgery had the same treatment.

 A variety of factors were taken into consideration for this study when compiling the results.
 It included the patient’s BMI, any medication they take for bipolar disorder, their age, ethnicity, and any comorbidity.
 The results showed no significant hazards following the surgery that required extensive psychiatric treatment.
 It also did not show an increase in visits to psychiatric outpatient offices in the two years of the study.

 Before the study, there was a supposed risk of increased suicide for bipolar patients after surgery, but this was not seen during the study.
 There were lower chances of death among those who had the surgery, than those who did not.

 Should People with Bipolar have Weight Loss Surgery?